Ralph Gardner-Chavis

-Ralph Gardner-Chavis (born December 3, 1922) was an African American researcher, chemist, and educator.
+Ralph Gardner-Chavis (December 3, 1922 - March 27, 2018) was an African American researcher, chemist, and educator.
 He is best known for his involvement in the Manhattan Project, where his research on plutonium would be used to develop the Fat Man atomic bomb.
 After working on the Manhattan Project, he became a professor at Cleveland State University.
 He was a major proponent of diversity and racial inclusion in academic studies.
 He died at age 95 on March 27, 2018.

 Early life and education

 Ralph Gardner-Chavis was born in Cleveland, Ohio on December 3, 1922.
 His given name was Richard Alexander Gardner.
 His father was a musician named Clarence Chavis Gardner, and his mother was a government worker for a welfare department named Vivian Hicks Gardner.
 He attended both Bolton Elementary School and Audubon Junior High School.
 He would then go on to attend John Adams Highschool, which is where his passion for chemistry began to develop.

 After graduating high school in 1939, he began attending college at the Case School of Applied Science in 1939.
 The school attempted to place him in a food service position, which he felt was not his true goal in life.
 For part of his college career, he traveled west and attended the University of California at Berkley.
-He would eventually complete his bachelors degree at the University of Illinois at Urbana-Champaign in the year 1943.
+He would eventually complete his bachelor's degree at the University of Illinois at Urbana-Champaign in the year 1943.
 He would later complete his graduate degrees at Case Western Reserve University in Cleveland Ohio.
-It was at Cape Western Reserve University where he would earn his Masters in chemistry in 1952, and his PhD in chemistry in 1959.
+It was at Cape Western Reserve University where he would earn his master's degree in chemistry in 1952, and his PhD in chemistry in 1959.